Notes on the Geography of Laos: Mekong Below Houayxay

 It thickens and visibility gradually falls to near-zero.

-As the heat of the day begins, the fog burns off.
+As the day warms, the fog burns off.

 The vista opens.

 The river is generally open, but the banks are rocky, and occasionally there are islands and near-islands.
-In the course of a day, one passes perhaps half a dozen riverboats and a couple of dozen speedboats, unmuffled automobile engines roaring unchecked.
+In the course of a day, perhaps half a dozen riverboats pass by, along with a couple of dozen speedboats, their unmuffled automobile engines roaring.

 A mandatory stop for checking papers.
-This is January, and the police post obviously moves back during summer's high water.
+This is January, and the police post moves uphill during summer's high water.

 There's a village here: Muang Paktha.